mateoguaman/baxter/README.md

 # baxter
-Repo for Prof. Sinapov's research with Baxter
+Repo for research with Baxter